 - The Syncrude Pipeline system ("Syncrude Pipeline"), which includes approximately 450 km of pipelines, with a capacity of 389 mbpd.
 Pembina is the sole transporter of synthetic crude oil for the Syncrude Project to delivery points near Edmonton, Alberta. - The Horizon Pipeline system ("Horizon Pipeline"), which includes approximately 525 km of pipelines, with a capacity of 335 mbpd.
-Pembina transports synthetic crude oil for the Horizon Project to delivery points near Edmonton, Alberta. - The Nipisi Pipeline system ("Nipisi Pipeline"), which includes approximately 370 km of pipelines, with a capacity of approximately 100 mbpd, was temporarily taken out of service in the fourth quarter of 2021 following contract expirations, but was reactivated in the fourth quarter of 2023 to transport crude oil from the Clearwater formation north of Slave Lake, Alberta to Edmonton, Alberta.
-The reactivation included the connection of the Nipisi Pipeline to terminalling infrastructure approximately 40 km north of Slave Lake, Alberta and a new delivery connection to Pembina's North 40 Terminal. - The Swan Hills Pipeline ("Swan Hills Pipeline"), which includes an approximately 425 km pipeline, with a capacity of 48 mbpd and provides transportation of crude oil from the Swan Hills region of Alberta to delivery points near Edmonton, Alberta. - The terminals at Edmonton, Alberta (the "Edmonton Terminals"), which consist of 34 merchant tanks with a capacity of approximately 11.5 mmbbls (9.0 mmbbls net to Pembina) of storage and a crude-by-rail capacity of 210 mbpd (105 mbpd net to Pembina).
-The terminals are connected to a highly diverse suite of inbound pipelines and outbound connections including both pipeline and rail, resulting in the most robust connectivity in the Edmonton, Alberta area.
-The Edmonton Terminals include various joint venture assets with two different counterparties and are discussed below: - The Edmonton South Terminal ("Edmonton South Terminal") is a merchant tank terminal located in Sherwood Park, Alberta.
+Pembina transports synthetic crude oil for the Horizon Project to delivery points near Edmonton, Alberta. - The Nipisi Pipeline system ("Nipisi Pipeline"), which includes approximately 350 km of pipelines, with a capacity of approximately 100 mbpd, that transports heavy oil from the Slave Lake area of Alberta to Pembina's North 40 Terminal and other downstream third-party terminals. - The terminals at Edmonton, Alberta (the "Edmonton Terminals"), which consist of 34 merchant tanks with a capacity of approximately 11.5 mmbbls (9.0 mmbbls net to Pembina) of storage.
+The terminals are connected to a highly diverse suite of inbound pipelines and outbound connections, resulting in the most robust connectivity in the Edmonton, Alberta area.
+The Edmonton Terminals include the following: - The Edmonton South Terminal ("Edmonton South Terminal") is a merchant tank terminal located in Sherwood Park, Alberta.
 The assets in this facility consist of 13 storage tanks with a total storage capacity of approximately 4.5 mmbbls.
-The 13 tanks are currently leased from Trans Mountain Corporation under a long-term arrangement and are subleased to third parties.

-- The North 40 Terminal ("North 40 Terminal") is a merchant tank terminal located in Sherwood Park, Alberta, immediately adjacent to the Edmonton South Terminal.
+The 13 tanks are currently leased from Trans Mountain Corporation under a long-term arrangement and are subleased to third parties. - The North 40 Terminal ("North 40 Terminal") is a merchant tank terminal located in Sherwood Park, Alberta.
 The assets in this facility consist of nine storage tanks with a total storage capacity of approximately 2.15 mmbbls. - The Base Line Terminal ("Base Line Terminal") is a joint venture asset owned by Pembina (50 percent) and Keyera (50 percent) and is operated by Pembina.
 It is a merchant crude oil storage terminal located on leased land at the Keyera, Alberta EnviroFuels facility in Sherwood Park, Alberta.
 The assets in this facility consist of 12 storage tanks with a total storage capacity of 4.8 mmbbls (2.4 mmbbls net to Pembina).